 9. Attract Clients with your Pinterest Page

-One way to easily reach your ideal bride is to effectively use your Pinterest business page.
 Create boards that are categorized by wedding and event so your ideal bride knows where to look when she is envisioning her wedding day with you as her photographer.
 Include links to your website and blog so that when the bride clicks on the image, she is redirected to your galleries.

 10. Develop a Cohesive Social Media Plan

-When you decide what social media platforms you want to include in your business, you can create a cohesive social media plan.
-This plan should include how often you will post, what days you will post, and who you will be targeting.
+Your plan should include how often you will post, what days you will post, and who you will be targeting.
 Other things to decide are whether you will post the same content across all of your channels, or if you will create unique content for each platform.

 11. Add “Pin it” Buttons

 Including “Pin it” buttons on your images can encourage a potential client to interact with you on your other networks.
 This button immediately pins your image to their Pinterest page, allowing them to view it at any time.
-You can include this button on your website, blog, and other social platforms where you will post your content.
+You can include this button on your wedding photo website, blog, and other social platforms where you will post your content.

-12. Include Social Share Buttons
+12. Include Social Share Plugins

 In addition to reaching more clients through blogging and social media, it is important to create meaningful connections with your vendors and fellow photographers.
 The better the relationships you create with them, the more referrals will come your way.